arniloftsson/ding_redia_film/README.md

 This module gives access to the Libry film service.
 It takes full control af a page and renders its own react components.

-// @TODO: Could this not be done using features or via hook_install or features alter hooks?

 In order for this to work we use the search-blank variant off at site template.
 This needs to be configured on install.
 Go to structure -> pages.
 Choose default site template.
 Choose search-blank variant.
 There goto "udvalgsregler".